Querylight TS Demo

 2. Parse frontmatter and markdown into DocEntry records.

-3. Turn each article into one article-level semantic text.
+3. Turn each article into one sparse document text and one dense semantic article text.

-5. Run the embedding model over the article text and each chunk.
+6. Run the dense embedding model over each article text and chunk.

-6. Store the vectors in generated demo JSON.
+7. Store those retrieval assets in generated demo JSON.

 The Vite plugin in apps/demo/vite.config.ts runs this automatically: